On the limiting distribution of sums of random multiplicative functions: Introduction

 by Mertens' theorem \eqref{eq:mertens35}.
 This bound goes to $0$ if we take $x_k=x^{\OurEpsilon+k\delta}$ and send $\delta$ to $0^+$.
 This brief argument was essentially enough in our work in the $L^1$-regime \cite{GWL1}.
 However, computing \eqref{eq:diff} in the critical regime is lossy due to the $(\log \log x)^{1/4}$-factor which breaks down the argument.

 Instead, in \Cref{prop:negdelta} we bound the first absolute moment

 which requires the same kind of tools required in the proof of Helson's conjecture.
+The proof of \Cref{prop:negdelta} occupies the entirety of Section \ref{sec:trunc}.
 Instead of using Cauchy--Schwarz and relating this expectation to $\EE\left[ |S_x-S'_x|^2\right]$ (which is easy to compute but gives a useless bound), we first condition of $\Fa_y = \sigma(\alpha(q),q\le p)$ where $y$ is a parameter at our disposal and only then apply Cauchy--Schwarz, obtaining

-by the the law of total expectation.
+by the law of total expectation.
 This is motivated by a conditioning argument of Harper \cite{Har2020} that was used by him to bound $\EE|S_x|$, and more generally to prove \eqref{eq:harpermoms}.
-We then estimate the inner expectation, $\EE [|S_x-S'_x|^2 \mid \Fa_y]$, and use basic analytic number theory to bound it by a sum of two random variables: one involves the integral $\int_{0}^{\infty}|s_{t,y}|^2dt/t$ and the other has expectation which increases with $y$, see \Cref{lem:conditioning}, so we are motivated to take $y$ small relative to $x$.
+We then estimate the inner expectation, $\EE [|S_x-S'_x|^2 \mid \Fa_y]$, and use basic analytic number theory to bound it by a sum of two random variables: one involves the integral $\int_{0}^{\infty}|s_{t,y}|^2dt/t$ and the other has expectation which increases with $y$ (see e.g.~\Cref{lem:conditioning}), so we are motivated to take $y$ small relative to $x$.
 By Plancherel's theorem, $\int_{0}^{\infty}|s_{t,y}|^2dt/t$ is \textit{equal} to a weighted integral of $|A_y(1/2+it)|^2$.
 This leads us to another required ingredient: \begin{thm}[Harper, Saksman--Webb] For $y \ge 3$ and fixed $q\in [0,1)$,